 - 1 cup quick cooking oats

 - In a medium sized bowl, mix together the flour, baking soda, baking powder, and salt until fully combined.
 Set aside.1 cup all purpose flour, 1/2 teaspoon baking soda, 1/2 teaspoon baking powder, 1/4 teaspoon salt

-- In a large bowl, beat together the butter, brown sugar and granulated sugar, until light and fluffy.
-About three minutes.
+- In a large bowl, beat together the butter, brown sugar, and granulated sugar until light and fluffy, about three minutes.
 Then proceed to beat in the peanut butter until fully combined.1 cup unsalted butter, 1 cup brown sugar, 1/2 cup granulated sugar, 1 1/2 cups creamy peanut butter

 - Then beat the eggs, one at a time, into the butter and sugar mixture.
 Finally, beat in the vanilla.2 large eggs, 2 teaspoons vanilla extract

 - Finally, stir in the chocolate chips, M&M's, and oats.1 cup chocolate chips, 1 cup M&M's, 1 cup quick cooking oats

-- Use a 1 1/2 tablespoon cookie scoop to make uniform sized cookies balls.
-(Or make 1 inch sized dough balls.)
+- Use a 1 1/2 tablespoon cookie scoop to make uniformly sized cookie balls.
+(Or make one inch sized dough balls.)
 Place them two inches apart on the cookie sheets and bake for 10 to 12 minutes or until they are golden brown, rotating halfway through.

 - Remove from the oven.
-Allow to cool on the baking sheet for two minutes, and then transfer to a wire rack to cool completely.
+Allow to cool on the baking sheets for two minutes, then transfer to a wire rack to cool completely.
 Once completely cooled, transfer to an airtight container and store for up to one week.

-- Most cookie recipes suggest that you mix in the flour a little at a time so that the flour does not fly everywhere and it suggest that you not over-mix.
+- Most cookie recipes suggest that you mix in the flour a little at a time so that the flour does not fly everywhere and advise that you not over-mix.
 I recently read that you should add it all at once, mixing in slowly at first so it doesn’t go everywhere, and then just mixing until the flour disappears.
-This lowers the risk of over stimulating the gluten which can lead to a dense cookie.
+This lowers the risk of overstimulating the gluten which can lead to a dense cookie.